sharktacos/OpenColorIO-configs/docs/configs.md

 ![img](img/Nuke_view_anm.png)

-The above Display Transforms contain the following views:
+### View Transforms

-- **ACES 1.0 SDR - RGC** The standard ACES RRT with added [Referrence Gamut Compression (RGC)](gamut.md).
-Note that all looks below with "RGC" in their name include this.
+- **ACES 1.0 SDR - RGC** <br> The standard ACES RRT with added RGC (see below).
-- **Low Contrast Look - RGC** For use in lookdev, lowering the contrast of the ACES Output Transform a bit.
+- **Low Contrast Look - RGC** <br> Look transform that lowers contrast of the ACES Output Transform a wee bit intendewd to provide a neutral starting point for lookdev work.
 This is done using an ASC CDL transform which mirrors lowering contrast in Resolve to 0.85 in log space (ACEScct).
-- **Film Print Look - RGC** Based on [Alex Fry's Nuke implementation](https://github.com/alexfry/NukeAnalyticLMTs) of the [Academy Analytic LMT 3](https://community.acescentral.com/t/lmts-part-4-how-do-they-work-and-how-are-they-made-continued/1217) modeling a print film emulation.
-Tweaked to taste, restoring saturation (chroma raised from 0.7 to 0.85), lifting the shadows (gamma lowered from 1.5 to 0.95), and introducing a color balance (warmth 0.1, tint 0.03) to lessen the "yellow dinge" a bit, and bringing back green (reducing the hue rotation of green to yellow from -15 to -10).
+- **Film Print Look - RGC** <br> Look transform for film print emulation.
+Based on [Alex Fry's Nuke implementation](https://github.com/alexfry/NukeAnalyticLMTs) of the [Academy Analytic LMT 3](https://community.acescentral.com/t/lmts-part-4-how-do-they-work-and-how-are-they-made-continued/1217) with some added tweaks: restoring saturation (chroma raised from 0.7 to 0.85), lifting the shadows (gamma lowered from 1.5 to 0.95), and introducing a color balance (warmth 0.1, tint 0.03) to lessen the "yellow dinge" a bit, and bringing back green (reducing the hue rotation of green to yellow from -15 to -10).
 I like it, YMMV.
-- **Show Look** is for the show specific look LUT decided on by the director for the ANM config.
+- **Show Look** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Shot LUTs" below for setup.
-- **Un-tone-mapped** the default Nuke transform without tone mapping.
+- **Un-tone-mapped** <br> The default Nuke transform without tone mapping.
+Intended for diagnostic purposes only.

+**RCG** Note above where the view transforms have "RGC" in their name they contain added [Referrence Gamut Compression (RGC)](gamut.md).
+For CG renders this has the happy accident of [highlight desaturation](highlight.md) of blackbody color temperatures, and [reduced hue shifts](chroma.md).
+Note that this is not the case for the VFX config below, where the RGC is applied as a comp node in Nuke.

 You can read details about the *Neutral Look* and *Filmic Look* look transoforms on the [tone mapping](tonemap.md) page.
-Additionally, both Look Transforms provide [highlight desaturation](highlight.md) of blackbody color temperatures, and [reduced hue shifts](chroma.md) compared to the default ACES 1.0 Output Transform.
-Finally, the new [Referrence Gamut Compression (RGC)](gamut.md) is baked into all of the display tranforms (including the ACES 1.0 SDR) to address hue shifts in CG renders with ACES.
-Note that this is not the case for the VFX config below.

-Each of these above views is paired with an output display:

-- **sRGB** For viewing on artist's computer monitors calibrated to sRGB Peicewise EOTF
-- **Gamma 2.0** For viewing on artist's computer monitors calibrated to pure gamma 2.2
+### Display Transform.
+A View Transform is paired with a Display Transform corresponding to the display it is being viewed on.

+- **Gamma 2.0** For viewing on artist's computer monitors.
+This uses the pure gamma 2.2, rather than the piece-wise sRGB EOTF.
+If an image is encoded for a 2.2 display, but shown on a piece-wise sRGB display in can appear a bit low contrast.
+Conversely if an image is encoded for a piece-wsie sRGB display, but shown on a pure gamma 2.2 display the shadows will appear crushed.
+Since there is no way to control the calibration of a viewers computer monitor, best practice is for artists  to work in pure gamma 2.2.
-- **Apple Display P3** For viewing on the MacBookPro M1 in the wider P3 gamut used for film.
-This also contains options for HDR display.
+- **Apple Display P3** Display transform for the MacBookPro M1 XDR display in the wider P3 gamut used for film with a pure 2.2 gamma.
+This display transform also contains options for HDR display.

 The remaining view transforms are the same as the default Maya 2022 config and are used for diagnostic purposes.